bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 is the result of the _associate_ `=>` procedure available for any value type.
 It is not a special map syntax but a usual procedure call resulting in a pair.

-#### Atoms _("untyped" constant literals)_
+#### Atoms _("typeless" constant literals)_
 Atoms are dimensionless values, conceptually zero-tuples of type `Atom`.
 Different constants are defined by `` ` `` followed by any sequence of characters except whitespace.

 		[`a `atom `+ `/ `-> ]

 The above is a list of valid atoms.
-Any two atoms are equal if their sequence of characters are.
+Any two atoms are logically equal if their sequence of characters are.
 Atoms do not have a value besides being equal to another atom or not.
 They are therefore mostly used as keys or _tags_.
 As such they are important for the declarations of the language's AST.

 ### Initial Values _(Default Values)_